tonymarin0/tonymarin0/README.md

 <strong>START DATE:</strong> Not started<br>
 <strong>END DATE:</strong> March 15th, 2022<br><br>

 <p>Join me on a 30-DAY CODE HACK CHALLENGE where my goal is to send a message from one computer to another using only light and color.
-Follow my daily live Coffee and Code sessions as we talk code, ideas and strategy.
+Come with me on this quest for live Coffee and Code sessions as we talk code, ideas and strategies to pull off this epic feat.

 No Internet<br>
 No network, WiFi or Bluetooth<br>